-The South Orange Village Water Utility places a strong emphasis on educating customers on the quality of our drinking water.
+The South Orange Village Water Utility places a strong emphasis on educating customers on the quality of its drinking water.

 The test results in this report contain detailed information about the source and quality of your drinking water.
-We have prepared this report using the data from water quality testing conducted January through December 2018.
+We have prepared this report using the data from water quality testing conducted January through December 2019.

-Our customers are our top priority, and we are committed to providing you with the highest quality drinking water and service possible now and in the years to come.
+Our customers are our top priority, and we are committed to providing you with high quality drinking water and service now and in the years to come.